Oman's Sultan visits Saudi Arabia on first overseas trip | Law-Order

 Oman's Sultan visited Saudi Arabia on Sunday on his first official overseas trip since assuming power last year, with talks expected to focus on the Yemen war and economic and investment cooperation as Muscat looks to shore up its finances.

 The sultan recently faced his biggest challenge with demonstrations against unemployment in the debt-burdened country, which is pursuing wide-ranging reforms and austerity measures.
-Saudi Arabia and Oman will establish a joint council to oversee several agreements, Oman's foreign minister Badr al-Busaidi told the Saudi-owned Asharq Alawsat newspaper on Saturday.
+During the visit Saudi Arabia and Oman signed a document to establish a joint coordination council to oversee several agreements.

 Oman is among the weakest financially among the Gulf oil producers but has long played the role of facilitator in efforts to resolve regional conflicts because of its neutral foreign policy.
 The sultanate, which shares borders with Yemen, has intensified diplomatic efforts aimed at securing a ceasefire between Yemen's Iran-aligned Houthi movement and the Saudi-led coalition that has been battling the group for more than six years.

-Talks between the coalition and the Houthis are focused on steps to lift a blockade on Houthi-held ports and Sanaa airport in return for a promise from the Iran-aligned group for truce talks.
-The coalition intervened in Yemen in March 2015 after the Houthis ousted the internationally recognized government from the capital, Sanaa.
+The coalition intervened in Yemen in March 2015 after the Houthis ousted the internationally recognised government from the capital, Sanaa.
 The war has killed tens of thousands of Yemenis and pushed the country to the brink of famine.
+(Writing by Lisa Barrington Editing by David Goodman and Frances Kerry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)